wp-plugins/backup-guard/README.txt

 = 1.0 =
 * Initial commit.

+== Upgrade Notice ==
+Backup Guard v.1.0.2

+== Features ==
+<h4>One Click Backup</h4>
+<p>Perform full or custom backups of your site with just one click.
+We don't have issues with large files or databases thanks to our own archive format.</p>

+<h4>Reliable Restore</h4>
+<p>No backup is good if it cannot be restored.
+Our software has been tested in dozens of different environments and restoration is just as good as backup.</p>

+<h4>Download/Upload</h4>
+<p>You can download any of your existing backups whenever you want.
+Also, you are able to import backups by using our wizard or just copying the files to the specified folder.</p>

+<h4>Upload to Cloud (PRO)</h4>
+<p>We provide an easy and reliable way to secure your irreplaceable documents and media: automatically upload them to any cloud of your choice.</p>

+<h4>Automatization (PRO)</h4>
+<p>Schedule your backup tasks to be performed automatically by your server.
+Your scheduled backups can also be customized and get uploaded to clouds.</p>

+<h4>Customization (PRO)</h4>
+<p>Any backup task can be fully customized.
+You choose the files/folders to back up, whether to backup database, clouds to upload to and more.</p>

+<h4>Background Mode (PRO)</h4>
+<p>When background mode is active, your backup/restore process will consume less CPU resources and therefore allow them to be used by other processes.</p>

+<h4>Mail Notifications (PRO)</h4>
+<p>By just entering your e-mail, receive notifications whenever a backup or restore process gets finished.
+You will be notified on both cases, success or failure.</p>

 == Documentation ==
 <p><strong>Perform manual backup</strong><br>
 If you want to create a backup manually, follow these steps:</p>